nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ### 5.3 Command Format
-You will encounter HMHero commands throughout this User Guide.
 Before you delve into the different commands in Commands, let’s learn what a command consists of.

 Here is an example: